Hold on to your seats – THIS chocolate liquor is seriously just about the best thing I ever tasted!

 This would make a fabulous gift for someone you love – especially for someone you love who loves chocolate.
 It might even make someone you want to love you….love you!
 Food can do that, lol!!

-I scrapped my plans to ship a baked treat to my friend Shaina from Take A Bite Out Of Boca who I was paired up with this month for The Leftovers Club (a fun club where each month we are paired up with another blogger and mail the other fun treat…wanna join in??) and decided to ship her a bottle of this Homemade Chocolate Liquor instead.
+I scrapped my plans to ship a baked treat to my friend Shaina from Take A Bite Out Of Boca who I was paired up with this month for a treat swap and decided to ship her a bottle of this Homemade Chocolate Liquor instead.
 I froze it, packed it in a small cooler with ice pouches, stood in line at the post office, twice (their power was limited from the storm, the office was a disaster and super crowded…I had to get a priority box from the counter since there were none out in the lobby).
 I was next in line when a lady needed help with something…no one moved but me.
 The guy behind the counter loudly proclaimed “see there still are really nice people in the world”.
 I then stepped up for my turn, thought I’d save time by proclaiming “liquid, fragile and perishable” before he asked – he then said “what is it” I happily replied “Chocolate Liquor” he yells “NOPE”! and pushes it away – “Can’t mail that, it’s flammable”.
 I was like oh, no it can’t catch on fire…he was like “NOPE”!
 And off I went.

 I considered for a second driving to the next towns post office and NOT saying that it was a liquor but then had visions of being carted away to a dark cell that had no oven, stove or pantry -SO Shaina is getting these cookies instead – they are good and all – actually they are my family’s favorite cookie…but they are not the magical elixir of chocolate that was in the bottle.
 Shaina sent me these Chocolate Avocado Muffins which were so moist and delicious…I have never had a dessert with avocado in it before AND I would never have guessed that they had avocado, coconut oil and agave nectar in them instead of the usual suspects in a muffin!
 I adore avocados, but that was something I just couldn’t wrap my brain around – well…consider my brain wrapped because these were delicious!
 Check out Shaina’s site for other recipes you might enjoy – especially if you are looking for recipes with a healthy twist – she’s got one for you like these Cucumber Feta Rolls or these Roasted Chick Peas!